Shrivastava-Aditya/alindor_ML/README.md

 By following these instructions, you can effectively utilize the sentiment and psychological analysis solutions provided in this repository.

+Side Note : If the API keys are expired , feel free to generate your own or contact the author of repo.

 Planning to further extending this idea as web interface using flask or FastAPI.
 Contributions are welcome 🤍